reliablyhq/documentation/docs/guides/how-it-works/slo-reports/index.md

 With Reliably, the manifest file is at the centre of how you manage and report against your system objectives.

 The Reliably manifest will identify one or more Services.
 Each service will have one or more SLOs.
-Each SLO will have a target, this is expressed as a percentage.
+Each SLO will have a target, expressed as a percentage.
 Associated with each SLO, you can define one or more SLIs.
 The SLI is used to collect metrics to determine if the SLO is meeting its objective.

-To get you started with SLOs, you can use the Reliably `slo report init` command to generate a reliably manifest.
+To get you started with SLOs, you can use the Reliably `slo report init` command to generate a Reliably manifest.

 <AsciiPlayer id="QogWMsBCW5Y3Zmgka5OdCKHDo" />

-An example Reliably Manifest is shown here:
+An example Reliably Manifest is:

 ```yaml
 services: